CiscoDevNet/ansible-meraki/README.md

 Ansible collection for managing and automating Cisco Meraki network environments.

+See the CHANGELOG.md file for details of updates in each release.

 ## Requirements

 * Ansible v2.9 or newer is required for collection support